GitHamza0206/simba/README.md

 A Role-Based Retrieval Augmented Generation (RAG) System for Enterprise Information Management

 ## Overview
-Mig iBot is a RAG system that retrieves information based on user roles and policies, ensuring secure and contextual access to enterprise knowledge.
+MigiBot is a RAG system that retrieves information based on user roles and policies, ensuring secure and contextual access to enterprise knowledge.

 ## Project Structure